feathersjs/docs/authentication/oauth2.md

 # OAuth2 Authentication

 The OAuth2 strategy is only enabled if you pass in a top level config object other than `local` and `token`.

-If you already have an app started, you can simply add the following lines to your server setup.
+Once a user has successfully authenticated, if they aren't in your database they get created, and a JSON Web Token (JWT) along with the current user are returned to use for future authentication with your feathers app.

+Because OAuth relies on a series of redirects we need to get the user their JWT somehow without putting it in the query string, which is potentially insecure.

+To solve this problem, Feathers redirects to a `successRedirect` route (see below) and puts the user's JWT token in a cookie with the default name `feathers-jwt`.
+Your client side app can then parse the cookie for the token and use it to further authenticate.
+This is exactly what the client side component of the Feathers authentication module does for you automatically.

+> **ProTip:** Many other frameworks either use sessions for auth or if using a token + OAuth just shove the token in the query string.
+This is potentially insecure as a intermediary could be logging these URLs with the token in them.
+Even over HTTPS this is not secure.

+## Server Options

+This is what a typical server setup looks like:

 ```js
 var FacebookStrategy = require('passport-facebook').Strategy;